The National Comprehensive Cancer Network® (NCCN®) is a not-for-profit alliance of 33 leading cancer centers devoted to patient care, research, and

 - Although the NCCN Guidelines are based on the best available evidence, new data are always being published.
 For this reason, the NCCN Guidelines are updated continuously and developed through a completely transparent process that informs patients, clinicians, and payers of the evidence supporting treatment recommendations.
 This transparency allows decision-makers — physicians and patients — to understand the evidence upon which they make their treatment choices.
 In addition, each NCCN Guidelines undergoes annual institutional review which is circulated for comment among the multidisciplinary faculty at each NCCN Member Institution.

 - Of all U.S. physicians surveyed by NCCN, 95 percent report they use the NCCN Guidelines in their practices.
 In addition, payers, including but not limited to the two largest U.S. payers — UnitedHealthcare and the Centers for Medicare & Medicaid Services (CMS) — rely on the NCCN Guidelines to determine their oncology coverage policies.

-- Approximately 47 percent of registered users of the NCCN Guidelines are international professionals, with the most users in China, India, Japan, Canada, South Korea, Brazil, Italy, Spain, Mexico, and Taiwan.
+- Approximately 48 percent of registered users of the NCCN Guidelines are international professionals, with the most users in China, India, South Korea, Japan, Canada, Brazil, Mexico, Thailand, and Spain.

 - NCCN Drugs & Biologics Compendium (NCCN Compendium®) contains authoritative, scientifically derived information designed to support decision-making about the appropriate use of drugs and biologics in patients with cancer.
 The NCCN Compendium® is recognized by public and private insurers alike, including CMS and UnitedHealthcare as an authoritative reference for oncology coverage policy.